Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

 Is there a place for semaglutides in weight loss?

-The drug could help these people, just until they get firmly established with permanent diet, lifestyle and mindset changes.
-The trouble is that if the prescriber of the drug doesn’t also have a complete system of education, patients are unlikely to make these changes on their own.
+The trouble though, that is if the prescriber of the drug doesn’t also have a complete system of education for diet and lifestyle changes (here’s an example of what that should include), patients are unlikely to make these changes on their own.

 It’s not about counting calories, exercising more or following one size fits all dietary strategies.

-Whereas, achieving weight loss with drugs and surgery alone, while ignoring nutrition and muscle mass maintenance, can further deplete health, damage the metabolism and cause even more rebound weight gain.
+On the other hand, achieving weight loss with drugs and surgery alone, while ignoring nutrition and muscle mass maintenance, can further deplete health, damage the metabolism and cause even more rebound weight gain.

-- Fills up people’s nutrient stores, making being on the drug less depleting to the body
+Fills up people’s nutrient stores, making being on the drug less depleting to the body

-- Less rebound weight gain and decreased return of old symptoms after they stop the drug
+Less rebound weight gain and decreased return of old symptoms after they stop the drug

-The bottom line is that peptide based drugs are not natural and should be the last resort in weight loss, not the first step.
+The bottom line is that peptide based drugs are not natural and should be the last resort in weight loss, not the first.
+At the same time, in some people, micro dosing could be a bridge to better health.

+There is no quick fix when it comes to weight loss.
 Permanent weight loss requires patience.
 The healthier and more balanced we become, the less cravings we have and over time our weight normalizes as a side benefit of putting health first.

 Want to learn more about how to lose weight naturally without dieting?